 When in doubt: Anonymize data

-I will explain what these broadly summarized tips entail in more detail below.
+What is meant by these broadly summarized tips, I will explain in more detail below.

-Tip 1: Consider data protection from the very beginning
+Tip 1: Consider data protection from the outset

-The most important tip my data protection officer shared with me: Think about data protection as early as possible and contact the internal data protection officer in the company.
-Describe to him what type of e-learning is to be used for employee training and inquire about internal data protection regulations pertaining to it.
+The most important tip that our data protection officer passed on to me: Think about data protection as early as possible and contact the internal data protection officer.
+Explain to him what type of e-learning is to be used in the context of employee training and inquire about internal data protection regulations.

-The best and simplest way to maintain data protection is a consent form of the affected parties – that is, the participants of the e-learning or employee training.
+The best and easiest way to maintain data protection is a consent form from the affected individuals – i.e., the participants of the e-learning or employee training.
 Important: A consent form cannot be given retroactively.
-The consent of each participant must therefore be available before the platform is used for the first time.
-That’s exactly why you should consider data protection from the very beginning.
+The consent of each participant must already be in place before the platform is used for the first time.
+That is exactly why you should consider data protection from the outset.

-In general, the following applies to a consent form for the processing of data:
+In principle, the following applies to a consent form for processing data:

 It cannot be given retroactively.

-It can be revoked by the affected person at any time.
+It can be revoked by the affected individual at any time.

 It must be purpose-bound.